jguecaimburu/fixture_champagne/README.md

 If the migration is successful, the migrator will take the max version all available migrations and the current schema version and save both numbers in `test/.fixture_champagne_versions.yml` (or `spec/` if using Rspec) to identify future pending migrations.

 The default label for a new fixture is a unique identifier composed of the table name and the record id.
-However, this label can be configured (keep reading to know how).
+However, this label can be [configured](#fixture-labels).

+You can also customize your fixture migrations by overriding the default template.
+Just place yours in `lib/templates/fixture_champagne/migration/migration.rb.tt`.
+This can be useful for example if you use [FactoryBot](#extending-your-migrations).

 ### Rollback